 When you examine the results of an image analyzed by the Google Cloud Vision API, you get an idea of the depth of Google’s "understanding"of photos.
 It can identify prominent natural or human-made landmarks, assess facial expressions, detect objects, identify entities, understand logos, colors and text as well as determine how likely the image is to be "inappropriate."
-Cloud Vision can not only recognize clothing in an image and label colors, patterns and garment types but evaluate the nuances of a person's clothing style.

 It has long been said that an image is worth a thousand words, although there is a growing body of research indicating it can also be more emotive than words.
 Google seems to get that from an image and more.
 For Google an image is not only worth a thousand search phrases but also worth several hundred entities, multiple emotions and even a few semantic triples.
 This is all directed toward improving search results.

 Segmenting Images Based on Content

 Google is increasingly leveraging AL/ML image analysis to improve its understanding of local entities.

 A small example of this is reflected in the classification of images by product type within the Google Business Profile (GBP).
 This product segmentation allows the user to easily look at images in the category of their choosing.
 This feature seems to be based on the quantity of categorical level images, not the business's use of a product feed.